amirhr098/Water-Level-Classification-Using-DeepLearning/README.md

 The script starts by performing a Sobel Edge detection on each image and stores the result in two arrays, X1 and X2.
 X1 stores the Sobel image, while X2 stores the sum of the Sobel image for each row.

-Next, it trains a neural network with two inputs, input1 and input2, that are then processed in two towers (tower_1 and tower_2) which are then concatenated and used as the final prediction.
+Next, it trains a neural network with two inputs, input1 and input2, that are then processed in two towers (tower_1 and tower_2) concatenated and used as the final prediction.
 The output layer has 3 units and uses a softmax activation function.
-The model is then trained on the X1 and X2 arrays with their corresponding class labels Y.
+The model is then trained on the X1 and X2 arrays with corresponding class labels Y.

 The script ends by plotting the model using plot_model.

 ## Conclusion

-This script performs a Sobel Edge detection on images, trains a neural network for image classification and plots the model architecture.
-It provides a starting point for further development or modifications for your own image classification tasks.
+This script performs a Sobel Edge detection on images, trains a neural network for image classification, and plots the model architecture.
+It provides a starting point for further development or modifications for your image classification tasks.
+Have fun:)